LRDPRDX/StepPerTime/README.md

 ## Example

-This is how it is look like.
+This is how it looks like.

 ![example profile](examples/ROOT/example.png)